“The best color in the whole world is the one that looks good on you.”

 - Saturation: is the intensity (or strength or purity) of a color.
 Saturation, combined with transparency more than tone, typically affect the beauty of a gemstone.
 Although there are several different classifications for color (e.g. GemDialogue, GemEWizard and GIASquare), there is no universal standard for defining gemstone color.
 This is mostly due to the fact that colored gemstones are such a subjective phenomenon, and partly because sellers often created their own personal classification systems, such as triple A.

 Color can be an excellent way to choose a gemstone, but remember that color alone is not a reliable means of identification.
 Even an expert may be fooled!
 Color can certainly help, but other visible indicators such as inclusions, signs of deterioration (hardness), pleochromism, fire and sparkle are also of fundamental importance.
 These aspects, along with the use of gemological instruments such as microscopes, enlargement and refraction loupes, are the only way to obtain certainty.
-Below, some popular gems are grouped by their colors - get back in black (black gems), discover heavenly blues (blue-violet gems), become a white knight (colorless/white gems), make them green with envy (green gems), multiply your choices (multicolored gems), warm your heart (red-pink gems) or simply brighten your day (yellow-chocolate gems).
-A question we have been asked often is: "What color gem suits every person?"
+Below, some popular gems are grouped by their colors - get back in black (black gems), discover heavenly blues (blue-violet gems), become a white knight (colorless or white gemstones), make them green with envy (green gem stones), multiply your choices (multicolored gems), warm your heart (red-pink gems) or simply brighten your day (yellow-chocolate gems).
+A question we have been asked often is: "Is there a list of gemstones by color that suits every person?"
 While blue is one of the most popular choices, its richer tones can be too dark for some people.
-The color of the sky and tropical seas, medium or aqua blues suit almost any skin tone.
+A light blue gemstone or blue green gemstone are reminiscent of the sky and tropical seas and suits almost any skin tone.
 Examples include Aquamarine, Ceylon Sapphire, Paraíba Tourmaline and Turquoise.
 Don't believe me?
 Just look at the popularity of blue jeans.